yuriyward/NewName/docs/PRD-technical-perspective.md

 * `keep-original`: leave the download untouched; the Instant Baseline stage emits a `keep` decision with guardrail `strategy-unavailable`.
 * `original-with-date`: sanitize the original basename and append the ISO date from `startTime`.
 If a date is missing, fall back to the original filename.
-* `page-title`: sanitize the page title.
-If no title is available, fall back to the original filename.
-* `page-title-with-date`: combine the sanitized page title with the ISO date.
-Missing inputs degrade to the best available deterministic data (title only, or original name).

 All variants share the same post-processing: apply separator preference, enforce safe characters, and cap length via `maxLen`.